SUHASKOUSHIKKS/Expt_1_CS_Amplifier/EXP_1_CS_Amplifier.md

 # Problem Statement

-Design a Common Source (CS) amplifier using an NMOS transistor in TSMC 180nm technology library using LTspice with the following specifications:
+Q1))Design a Common Source (CS) amplifier using an NMOS transistor in TSMC 180nm technology library using LTspice with the following specifications:

 - Supply voltage (VDD) = 1.8V
 - Power constraint P ≤ 1mW